tytydraco/yessleep/out/Tales_from_the_Garage_Sale_Balatro_on_GBA_Part_1.md

 When I peeled the rest of the label back, there was, beneath, an embossed name.
 It was not a serial number but a single word, pressed deep and invisible until the sticker was gone:

-“BALATRO,” with a small joker smiling beside it that resembled the box art.
-Another joker, upside down, was frowning.
+“BALATRO,” with a small jester smiling beside it that resembled the box art.
+Another jester, upside down, was frowning.

 “What the fuck is this…” I mumbled to myself as the skin pulsed.

 Then the GBA started up again without any prompting, on its own volition.

-Not with the same title screen I’d seen on first start-up, but with an ominous, directed message saying, “I want to play a game,” accompanied by a laughing, disembodied head of a joker hovering overhead.
+Not with the same title screen I’d seen on first start-up, but with an ominous, directed message saying, “I want to play a game,” accompanied by a laughing, disembodied head of a jester hovering overhead.